GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

  - The prollyfill should be convenient to use.
  - The prollyfill should function within Workers as well as document environments.
+ - The prollyfill should be close enough to the intended standard to function identically in non-pathological cases, and to permit tests to be developed against it.

 ### Non-requirements
  - The prollyfill doesn't need to support environments that do not have the